DannyBen/FlicFlac/README.md

 This is a simple utility for converting WAV, FLAC, MP3, APE, OGG, M4A and AAC files to any of the other formats (except M4A and AAC that are only supported as input format).

-It uses these external command line encoders/decoders:
+It uses these external command line encoders/decoders (included in the package):

 - [flac.exe (FLAC converter)](http://sourceforge.net/project/showfiles.php?group_id=13478&package_id=12675) - flac-win.zip
 - [lame.exe (MP3 converter)](http://www.rarewares.org/mp3-lame-bundle.php#lame-current) - Lame Release Bundle